Tea in Quarantine

 In the meantime, I’ve started up an instagram account of all things.
 Mostly micro-blogging about my adventures working for a very old tea shop.

-Antique hand-crank brass tea blender.
+Antique tea blender

-Antique tea blender.
+Antique tea blender

 Meanwhile, I’ve got a side-project.
 An antique brass hand-crank tea blender.
 It’s the perfect size for small custom blends, but has been sitting in storage for quite a while so it needs a little love.
 A shot of it in action.
 A little squeaky and loose, but otherwise.
 This was such a fun find, and if they’d let me, I’d spend a day documenting our company’s history and just digging through our antiques… Alas.